grifonas/kubectl-1password/README.md

 ### Additional Requirements

-- The 1Password item should have a tag named `kubeconfig_cred_for_sourcing` to be recognized by the script.
+- The 1Password item should have a tag named `kubeconfig_cred_for_sourcing` to be recognised by the script.

 ## Usage